kiramclean/notes/talks/software_for_the_internet.md

 - 1. Concurrency → **Operating System**
 - 2. Persistence

-^ Current solution is basically delegate to the operating system.
-If you need your server to handle many things at the same time (in a Rails app, for example), you spin up multiple ruby processes and punt the responsibility of making full use of system resources to the operating system.
-This is ok, operating systems are really good at switching between processes.
-Your code has no shared global state (right?), because it's stateless, so it shouldn't matter which process ends up handling which request -- you just leave it to the operating system to schedule.
+^ - Current solution for the concurrency requirement is basically delegate to the operating system
+- If you need your server to handle many things at the same time (in a Rails app, for example), you spin up multiple ruby processes and punt the responsibility of making full use of system resources to the operating system
+- This is ok, operating systems are really good at switching between processes
+- Your code has no shared global state (right?), because it's stateless, so it shouldn't matter which process ends up handling which request -- you just leave it to the operating system to schedule

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---